Centralia Coal Mine: Background

+In December 1951, an estimated 1.75 e9MT of bituminous coal was discovered in Lewis County near Centralia by the United States Department of the Interior.
+Twelve coal beds, ranging in thickness from 4 ft to 40 ft were noted.
+In 1959, after 17 months of additional surveys by Pacific Power & Light Company of Portland and Spokane-based Washington Water Power Company, the fields were estimated last for 50 years.
+A test pit was dug and the coal was sampled to determine its thermal properties; engineering measurements were also undertaken for the stacking of "overburden" or removed soil.
+Additional sampling of the fields to determine the location of "major" seams began in April 1967; the discovery efforts lasted a year.

 History

-The mine began as part of the construction of the Centralia Steam Plant, first announced in May 1967.
+The mine began as part of the construction of the Centralia Steam Plant; the plant was first announced in May 1967.
 The mine was first operated by Washington Irrigation and Development Company (WIDC) and the site, planned to be mined for up to 35 years, was reported to be as large as 22000 acre.
 (Note: The acreage of the mine varies wildly, sometimes to as low as 7000 acre.
 Most sources mention approximately above 9000 acre.
 See sources throughout the article for the discrepancies.)
 The mined coal was supplied exclusively to the adjacent coal-fired plant, known also as the Centralia Power Plant and as the Centralia Steam-Electric Plant.
+After years of sampling and tests, coal was officially dug and hauled to the plant in April 1971.
+In honor of the steam plant's opening in September and the coal mine's connection to the project, the Centralia newspaper, The Daily Chronicle, published a 52-page special known as the "Steam Plant Dedication Edition" on September 24, 1971.

 A state law was passed in 1997 specifically tailored to keep the mine open.
 The bill allowed for significant tax breaks on coal purchased in the state.

 At a total cost of $554 million, TransAlta purchased the mine for $101 million in July 1999, with an additional $453 million for the power plant, from PacifiCorp who had been the owner since 1990.
 Combined with the Centralia Power Plant, the site was TransAlta's first generator in the United States.

 The coal mine was operated under a subsidiary of TransAlta known as TransAlta Centralia Mining LLC.
 In 2000, the 600 employees of the mine successfully worked without a "time-loss" accident for over 1 million hours, a first in the mine's history.